annamoignard/annamoignard/README.md

 ### Hi there, I'm Anna! 👋
+#### I am a Junior Full Stack Developer 🐢

+ I LOVE Ruby/Ruby on Rails!
+I have been working hard to learn new skills to expand on my front end & back end skills, and it's been great! ✨

 #### I am an energetic and passionate student at Coder Academy on my way to becoming a Full Stack Developer 💻
 - 🔭 I’m currently working on building an extesnive portfolio for my peers and potential employers!